 I’m always happy to find a new issue of Food & Wine in the mailbox, and while the “healthy and “green” issues are not nearly as fun as the holiday issues, they usually have at least one recipe I’ll clip and use over and over.
 In this case, it’s the Chocolate Pecan Cookie Bars which I made this morning and which are excellent!
-While they’re not exactly diet food, the recipe uses slightly less butter, a little vegetable oil to cut the saturated fat, a ton of toasted pecans and dark chocolate, and whole wheat pastry flour to for added whole grain.
-So the bars aren’t low in calories, but I felt better about eating them than I did all that red velvet cake.
+While they’re not exactly diet food, the recipe uses slightly less butter, a little vegetable oil to cut the saturated fat, a ton of toasted pecans and dark chocolate, and whole wheat pastry flour for added whole grain.
+So the bars aren’t low in calories, but I felt better about eating them than red velvet cake.

-Half Batch Chocolate Chip Pecan Cookie Bars
+Chocolate Chip Pecan Cookie Bars

 1/2 cup pecans, toasted in a 350 degree oven for about 8 minutes and chopped